lindablackall/instructions/README.md

 echo $0 (find my current shell)

-Terminal navigation
+# Terminal navigation
-Open up terminal, cmd + space "terminal". pwd Figure out which directory you are currently in by "Printing the Working Directory". ls List the directories and files inside the current directory. ls -a include hidden files in the list of directories and files.
-This is helpful when trying to find hidden files like .git or .gitignore cd [folder] Go into the folder. e.g. cd Desktop/Developer cd This by itself will navigate all the way out to your Home Directory cd ..
-Back out to the parent directory of the current directory. open [file] Same as "double-clicking" a file or folder in finder. open .
+Open up terminal, cmd + space "terminal".

+pwd Figure out which directory you are currently in by "Printing the Working Directory".

+ls List the directories and files inside the current directory.

+ls -a include hidden files in the list of directories and files.
+This is helpful when trying to find hidden files like .git or .gitignore.

+cd [folder] Go into the folder. e.g. cd Desktop/Developer

+cd This by itself will navigate all the way out to your Home Directory

+cd ..
+Back out to the parent directory of the current directory.

+open [file] Same as "double-clicking" a file or folder in finder.

+open .
 Opens the current folder or file in finder or it's default application.

 "clear" When you need a fresh Terminal window